gautambaghel/admission-controller/README.md

-# Kubernetes Admission Controller for Black Duck in Artifactory
+# Kubernetes Admission Controller for Black Duck in Quay

 This repository contains a small HTTP server that can be used as a Kubernetes [MutatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#mutatingadmissionwebhook-beta-in-19).

-The logic of this demo webhook is fairly simple: it enforces more secure defaults for running containers if a Black Duck policy violation is present in an artifactory image.
-It's possible to run an artifactory image only if it's not in a Black Duck policy violation.
+The logic of this demo webhook is fairly simple: it enforces more secure defaults for running containers if a Black Duck policy violation is present in an quay image.
+It's possible to run an quay image only if it's not in a Black Duck policy violation.

 ## Prerequisites